javy1022/javy1022.github.io/HW8/README.md

 * Implemented autocomplete search, dynamic content display through Bootstrap Carousel, and a  "Add to Favorite" feature using HTML Web Storage.
 * Engineered the back-end with JavaScript and Node.js; utilized RxJS for efficient asynchronous data handling and AJAX requests.
-* Extended the project by creating an Android version using Android Studio and Java for mobile accessibility.

 <!-- Website URL -->